 color genetic code: Aa Bb C(C) Dd Ee

 Technically he’s not a resident buck here but he lives close by and the girls can visit.
-The picture shows Syd after a haircut.
-The bunnies get three haircuts a year.
-Sydney is a really friendly bunny and he wanted to be a spoiled bunny with his very own people to spoil him rotton so he moved up mountain where they bring him organic carrot tops and kale instead of merely ti leaves and guinea grass.
+Sydney is a really friendly bunny almost too friendly to be a herd buck.
+He wanted to be a special bunny with his very own people to spoil him rotten so he moved up mountain where they bring him organic carrot tops and kale instead of merely ti leaves and guinea grass.
 Girl bunnies go up to visit him frequently and when his people go on vacation, Syd comes down the mountain and hangs out with the herd.
-He tries to explain to me that I’m being mean to him by not bringing him his usual meals, but he still eats his ti and mulberry leaves even with a grumpy look on his face.
+He tries to explain to me that I’m being mean to him by not bringing him his usual gourmet meals, but he still eats his ti and mulberry leaves even with a grumpy look on his face.